TheSilvered/nest/docs/_syntax.md

 `!!` takes two arguments, like `::`.
 The first one is the name of the error and the last one the message that is printed along with the error.

-Here is what would be printed when using the operator in `example.nest`.
+Here is what would be printed when using this operator in `example.nest`.

 This is the file: